Betakontext/snapsplit/snapsplit/README.md

     ->   Unit system: Metric, Unit scale: 1.000, Length: Adaptive

 ### Quality assurance and error prevention:
-    - Scaling: Work in mm values; the add-on converts correctly to Blender’s internal meters.
     - Before splitting: use f.e.
 3D-Printing Toolbox (manifold, thin walls, intersections).
-    - Ctrl + A -> Apply all transforms = important if you f.e. rotate or change the size the object.
+    - Ctrl + A -> Apply all transforms
+    - This is also important after each change, f.e. rotatations or scale.
     - After splitting: visually check that all parts contain polygons.
-    - Scaling: Work in mm values; the add-on converts correctly to Blender’s internal meters.

 -------------------------
 -------------------------

-## Cut / Split workflow:
+### Cut / Split workflow:

-    - Select a watertight (manifold) mesh.
+-> Select a watertight (manifold) mesh.
-    - Apply all transformations (Ctrl+A → All transforms).
+-> Apply all transformations (Ctrl+A → All transforms).
-    - Scale Unit = 1.000, Millimeters
+-> Scale Unit = 1.000, Adaptive
-    - N-Panel → SnapSplit:
+-> N-Panel → SnapSplit:
-        Choose desired number of parts and split axis.
+        Choose desired number of parts and the split axis.
+-> Adjust split axis offset
-    - for larger part numbers you can deselect "cap seams" and create the caps afterwards
+-> For larger part numbers you can deselect "cap seams" and create the caps afterwards
-    - Set an individualized split axis per mousewheel or offset adjustment
-    - Adjust split axis

-    -> Run "Planar Split".

-    Multiple parts will be created in the “_SnapSplit_Parts” collection.
+-> Run "Planar Split": Multiple parts will be created in the “_SnapSplit_Parts” collection.

-## Build Connections:
+### Build Connections:

-    Pins/tenons are distributed along a seam line or spread across a grid on the seam surface: The pin/tenon is unioned into Part A, and a socket with tolerance is cut into Part B.

-    Select two or more adjacent parts (order does not matter) and choose connector type and tolerance profile (optional override).
+-> Select two or more adjacent parts (order does not matter) -> Choose pins or tenons distributed along a seam line or spread across a grid -> Define tolerance profile (optional override) for your material.

-    ->  Click “Add Connectors”.

-    or

-    ->  Choose "Place connectors (click)"
-        to set individualized connectors with your mouse clicking at spots along the seems.
+->  Click “Add connectors”: The pin/tenon is unioned into Part B, and a socket with tolerance is cut into Part A. or   ->  Choose "Place connectors (click)" to set individualized connectors with your mouse clicking at spots along the seems.

 ### Export parts as usual (STL/OBJ/3MF).
 Tip: for 3MF, double-check scale/units.